 Can hedgehogs eat Popcorn?

 Unsalted, unsweetened popcorn without butter or other seasonings could be acceptable for hedgehogs to eat but it’s a high carbohydrate food so it should be severely limited in servings to hedgehogs as too much makes this junk food dangerous to a hedgehogs well-being.

 If you decide to occasionally serve this to your hedgehog make absolutely sure there’s no unpopped corn and any kernels/hulls have been removed.

-No, absolutely not.
-I’ve never heard of grass being fed to pygmy hedgehogs and I think this is because it’s not part of their natural diet as they are generally looked upon as insectivores.
+Hedgehogs must not be given grass to eat as it’s not part of their natural diet as they are generally looked upon as insectivores.

 Grass is also troubling in that it can contain pesticides and fertilizer both of which are not good for hedgehogs and can not only cause digestive issues but also could be fatal.

 Other vegetables I have looked at but have found no information about the safety of hedgehog’s eating these include:

 So my advice is it’s best to avoid these as not enough information about these vegetables is known in the community.